baldengineer/bit-preserve/Commodore/C64/250466/readme.md

-# Commodore 64 [#251469]
+# Commodore 64 [#250466]

-This directory contains a KiCad project for the Commodore 64, schematic 251469, a.k.a.
-"C64B", with board revisions 250425-01 and 240441-01.
+This directory contains a KiCad project for the Commodore 64, schematic 252278, a.k.a.
+"C64B3", with board revision 250466.

-This part of the [BitPreserve project](https://github.com/baldengineer/bit-preserve), initiated by [@baldengineer](https://github.com/baldengineer), was created by, and is maintained by, Cumbayah! (cumbayah@subetha.dk).
+This part of the [BitPreserve project](https://github.com/baldengineer/bit-preserve), initiated by [@baldengineer](https://github.com/baldengineer), was created for #251469 by Cumbayah! (cumbayah@subetha.dk) and modified to match 250466.
-Please coordinate updates or fixes to this schematic with him.

 ## Status
 Initial capture complete.
-The entire C64B schematic, including the RF modulator, is represented.
+The entire C64B3 schematic, including the RF modulator, is represented.
+Verified against schematic and board.
+ERC reports no issues.

 ### To Do
  0) Work on issues from issue list (below).